 © Le Montagnole

-It is officially Veganuary and, with an ever-increasing percentage of the European population following vegetarian, vegan and primarily plant-based flexitarian diets, there is a consistent demand for delicious herbivorous foods.
-Here in Les Arcs, there are plenty of options for people following a non-meat or zero-animal-product regime, you just need to know where to look.
+With an ever-increasing percentage of the European population following vegetarian, vegan and primarily plant-based flexitarian diets, there's a consistent demand for delicious herbivorous foods.

 It can be slightly more complicated if you avoid all dairy/animal products but there are still many options in and around the resorts.
 Les Arcs boasts vegan society accredited restaurants, passionately vegetarian catered chalets, companies who can deliver fantastic food fulfilling all your dietary requirements and stores stocking a selection of alternative ingredients.